 The luxury pellet grill segment is really ‘hotting up’ at the moment, pardon the pun, but it is.
 For many years the only fully stainless steel pellet grills on the market were Memphis Grills.
 Then Twin Eagles came along with their even higher specification luxury pellet grills.
 Well, now we also have Coyote who have started to offer their range of luxury pellet grills.
-With this article, I want to review the features of the Coyote pellet grills/smoker range to determine how they compare to the existing offerings from Memphis Grills and Twin Eagles.
 Made from 304 stainless steel the pellet grills offered by Coyote are impressive for their relatively low price point.
-Though they do lack several features/capabilities compared to the competition which we’ll discuss below.
+Though currently, they do lack several features/capabilities compared to the competition which we’ll discuss below.

 I definitely regard the Coyote pellet grills as luxury class products due to their 304 stainless steel construction.
 I’ll discuss later in this post why stainless steel and specifically 304 stainless steel is a feature you should look out for on a luxury pellet grill.
 If you are not familiar with the different pellet grill classes please read my post on how to choose the best pellet grill to meet your needs.

 Coyote Outdoor Living which is the full company name is based in Dallas, Texas, USA and was started in 2011.
 Coyote has previously been focused on producing high-end stainless steel outdoor gas and charcoal grills.
 Coyote does produce portable grills however their main focus is backyard cooking and outdoor kitchen setups.